-After you sign in, it looks pretty much as you’d expect, with a set of links across the top.
+Using Amazon Prime Video -- After you sign in, the Amazon Prime Video app looks pretty much as you’d expect, with a set of links across the top.
 Search is most prominent, followed by a link to the main Home screen for browsing.
 Then it lists various content collections (including Originals, Movies, TV, and Kids), purchased items in Video Library, things you’ve marked for later in Watchlist, and Settings.

-Individual shows show up in horizontally scrolling lists organized by various categories, much like the Netflix app, and clicking any one of them displays more information about the show and lets you play it.
+Individual shows line up in horizontally scrolling lists organized by various categories, much like the Netflix app, and clicking any one of them displays more information about the show and lets you play it.

 It isn’t always obvious how you add a title to your watchlist.
 Movies, like the above screenshot, provide a simple Add to Watchlist button.
 But for TV shows, you have to navigate to its season list and then press and hold the touchpad to add the season to your watchlist.
 Why not just put a button there?

 Amazon Prime Video supports both system-wide search and the TV app, which leaves Netflix as the only major streaming service still holding out, but there are bugs.
 Since the Amazon Prime Video app supports both content included for free with your Prime subscription and content you can purchase from Amazon, Apple’s content-management framework gets confused.